 The "rpc-port" can be set to any valid port.
 Just try to avoid conflicts with any other software running on the Pi.

 The "rpc-url" line is the last element in the url to the web interface.

 The "rpc-username" can be changed, but I prefer to leave it.

 Next, the "rpc-whitelist", which lists IP addresses permitted to access the web interface.
 Mine limits it to the Pi itself (127.0.0.1) and machines on my home network (192.168.1.*).

 into the address bar of a web browser.
 You should then be asked for your RPC credentials.

 To get it to work reliably,I found that I had to give my Pi a static IP address.

 Video streaming consumes a substantial part of my download data.
 Fortunately, many streams can be downloaded.
 Scheduling downloads during off-peak hours saves on peak data.

-The best tool for the job that I've found is youtube-dl.
+The previously recommended tool youtube-dl is evidently no longer maintained.
+Its successor is yt-dlp.
 It's a command line tool, so it can be automated through at.

 sudo apt-get install ffmpeg